-Converting a Singapore Sole Proprietorship or LLP to a LLC (commonly known as Private Limited Company)
+Converting a Sole Proprietorship or LLP to a LLC / Pte Ltd company

-In most cases, converting your sole-proprietorship or LLP to a private limited Singapore company is a wise decision.
-Such a change can help you to expand your business, protect your assets, limit the liability you risk, enjoy corporate tax incentives, attract investors and recruit high quality talent.
-In many other jurisdictions, a private limited company is also referred as LLC, PLC, Corporation, Pvt Ltd, and so on.
+In many cases, converting your sole proprietorship or LLP to a Singapore private limited company is a wise decision.
+A change like this can help you to expand your business, protect your assets, limit your liabilities, allow you to enjoy corporate tax incentives, attract investors and recruit high quality talent.
+In many other jurisdictions, a private limited company is also referred to as LLC, PLC, Corporation, Pvt Ltd, and so on.
 In Singapore, a private limited company is often referred as Pte Ltd.

 A private limited company is a business entity registered under the Singapore Companies Act, Chapter 50.
 It has a separate legal personality and members have limited liability.
 Private limited companies pay corporate tax on their profits and the shareholders receive dividends which are tax free.
-A private limited company offers protection of personal assets and has high credibility and standing in the market.
+A private limited company offers protection of personal assets and portrays a higher credibility and standing in the market.

-The statutory and legal aspect of converting a sole proprietorship or LLP to a private limited company in Singapore is relatively straightforward and most of the complexity will likely arise from issues associated with transferring the business matters of your sole proprietorship or LLP to the Pte Ltd Company.
+The statutory and legal aspect of converting a sole proprietorship or LLP to a private limited company in Singapore is relatively straightforward and most of the complexities will likely arise from issues associated with transferring business matters from your sole proprietorship or LLP to the Pte Ltd company.